IBM/cloud-operators/README.md

 ### Using a ServiceId

 To instantiate services and bindings on behalf of a ServiceId, set the environment variable `IC_APIKEY` to the `api-key` of the ServiceId.
-This can be obtained via the IBM Cloud Console of CLI.
+This can be obtained via the IBM Cloud Console or [CLI](https://cloud.ibm.com/docs/iam?topic=iam-serviceids).
+Be sure to give proper access permissions to the ServiceId.

 Next log into the IBM Cloud account that owns the ServiceId and follow the instructions above.